leighrobertson512/blog/content/youtube-3d-vr-camp.md

 ![ideas](images/youtube_design.jpg)

-Students were tasked with creating three ideas they had for what videos to share with the world and at least four details on those ideas.
+Students were tasked with creating three ideas for videos they would share with the world and at least four details on those ideas.

 Group and individual teams formed, followed by channel creations and film making.
-Some students used the green screen and cameras on tripods, while others used game capture software and animation apps.
-In all cases, campers learned videography techniques like, proper lighting, sound, and video editing; using iMovie and Windows Live Movie Maker.
+Some students used the green screen and cameras on tripods, while others used game capture software ([Open Broadcaster Software](https://obsproject.com/)) and animation apps.
+In all cases, campers learned videography techniques --proper lighting, sound, and video editing; using iMovie and Windows Live Movie Maker.

 ![green](images/youtube_greenscreen.jpg)